How to Organize Client Assets

 - Images: pre-commit hook compresses to WebP, caps dimensions, and rejects files over your budget.

-5) Migration playbooks
+5) Migration Playbooks

 Access & Permissions